 Day Day 15.
 NairobiSpend a day exploring the 'Garden City' and its sights.
 The morning is ideally spent at the Langatta Giraffe Centre or Daphne Sheldrick Elephant Orphanage giving you the afternoon to seek out the local markets and cafe's.

 Day Day 16.
 Nairobi to Masai MaraWe pack our gear into our specialist game viewing vehicles and travelling along the Rift Valley Escarpment we stop off at a viewpoint before continuing on the to the Maasai town of Narok on the outskirts of the well known Maasai Mara National Reserve.
 From here we travel through the buffer zone to the reserve where we may see some wildlife roaming freely between the local Maasai Manyatta (villages).

 Day Day 17.
 Maasai Mara National Reserve Highlights.
 Masai Mara National Reserve, Kenya.Today we head out into the wilds in search of the famed Maasai Mara wildlife.
 With rolling hills and savannah grassland, there is much to explore here.
 Search out the Big Five and marvel at the wildebeest, giraffe and other species you'll see along the way.

 Day Day 18.
-Maasai Mara to NairobiWith memories of the famed reserve we retrace our steps back to Narok, and onto Nairobi for the night.
+Maasai Mara to NairobiWith memories of the famed reserve, we retrace our steps back through the Maasai lands to Narok, and onto Nairobi for the night.

 Day Day 19.
 Nairobi to Arusha, Tanzania Highlights.
 Meserani Snake Park, Tanzania.Departing the city we head south to the border and cross over to Tanzania.
 See the towering Mount Meru along the way and we stop off in the bustling Arusha en-route to our camp.